jgiuffrida/dnd/stranger.md

 ## Heading to Rustwater [map](https://shmeppy.com/game/1976438798)
 - [E] Ambushed by Gnolls
   - Malkin just like, mushroomed a guy.
 That's weird.
-  - Toilyn just kind of stood around?
+  - Toilynn just kind of stood around?
   - We weaken but not kill a few
   - Cane and Broke get kills
 - Cane told us about an odd Gnoll up there on the rock, staring at us with beady eyes.